Menu

 A Category 3 or higher is considered a major hurricane.

 The National Hurricane Center advises preparedness.
-National Hurricane Preparedness Week is April 30-May 6, 2023.
+National Hurricane Preparedness Week is May 5th - May 11th, 2024.

 A hurricane watch indicates the possibility that a region could experience hurricane conditions within 48 hours.